Distraction osteogenesis has become the standard of care when treating severe mandibular hypoplasia leading to obstructive sleep apnea.

 - Hemifacial Microsomia

 A common syndrome that is associated with a small jaw and tongue-based obstruction (OSA) is Pierre Robin Sequence (PRS).
-Robin sequence is defined as a triad of retrognathia, glossoptosis, and airway obstruction.
+PRS is defined as a triad of retrognathia, glossoptosis, and airway obstruction.
 Prevalence of this disorder ranges from 8,500 to 20,000 births per year.

 A syndromic variant prevalent in as high as 50% of PRS is Sticker Syndrome.
 This syndrome is characterized by flattened facial appearances, vision problems (myopia, glaucoma, cataracts, and retinal detachment), and joint problems.